umaumax/bifzf/README.md

-# bash implemented fuzzy finder
+# bash implementation of fuzzy finder

 This is for a poor target machine or temporary .bashrc setting login environment.